protomikex/code-for-ftl.github.io/README.md

 2. Add post's metadata to /posts/_data.json (as first object in object)
     - metadata object key is the name of the Markdown file

+## Deploying
+1. Make sure to compile css with either compass or sass
+2. ./deploy.sh
+3. All done

 ## Thanks and Attribution

 ### Icons